DSK Shivajians FC: Change of ownership and DSK Shivajians FC: 2010–present

 On 30 April 2010, Shirish Kulkarni, executive director of the DSK Group and former Shivajians SC player, was appointed as the president of the club.
-This was a prelude to the DSK Group's takeover of the club in 2013, which led to it being renamed as DSK Shivajians FC.
+This was a prelude to the DSK Group's takeover of the club in 2013, which led to it being renamed as "DSK Shivajians FC".

 The DSK Group has invested heavily in developing infrastructure for the Club at the DSK Dream City Football Fields in Pune, where they created a state-of-the-art fully residential training facility which also houses the DSK Shivajians FC Academy, which is run in association with Liverpool FC.

 In 2013, the Club played the I-League 2nd Division under Coach Pradhyum Reddy, but missed out on the Final Round by a point.
 They have also participated in the 2016 Durand Cup and reached the semifinals after finishing on top of the Group A with 10 points.
 Their campaign came to an end after losing to NEROCA FC by 3–0 in the first semifinals.

 In 2015, the club got corporate entry into the I-League.
-Under the coaching of Derrick Pereira, they played in the 2015–2016 I-League Season.
+Under the coaching of Derrick Pereira, they played in the 2015–16 I-League Season.
 In November 2016, Bosnian international Saša Kolunija was roped in as the first foreign signing.
 They finished 9th on the league table with 15 points.

 In the 2016–17 I-League, DSK Shivajians participated for the last time before they pulled out their team and ended on 18 points, finishing on seventh position.

-Dissolving the senior team
+Dysfunction

 Shivajians, in existence since 1987, is what the city can, and has, referred to as its legacy team; a team from the grassroots of Pune that went from local division to local division to state and finally to the I-League, India's official premier league of football.
-Shivajians lasted two seasons in the I-league; 2015-16 and 2016-17 with a seventh place being their highest finish.
+Shivajians lasted two seasons in the I-league; 2015–16 and 2016–17 with a seventh place being their highest finish.
 Then the DSK financial tsunami hit the club and Shivajians could no longer afford to be in the domestic top tier.

 Head of the academy, Deggie Cardozo, explains that the motivation of players has continued to remain the same.
 In his words; "The lads are still training with the same level of intensity and are giving it their all to better their performances, and also the team as a whole."

 The club got dissolved in 2017 after announcing their pullout from the 2016–17 I-League Season.